 What Are the Four Types of Organizational Culture?

-There are four types of organizational culture that have been identified, and each of them has its own pros and cons.
+There are four main types of organizational culture, and each of them has its own pros and cons.
 Understanding each of these will help you make a more informed decision about which one is best for you, so let’s take a closer look at them

-This type of organizational culture is most common in smaller companies such as start ups, as the family-like set-up works best with smaller teams.
+This type of organizational culture is most common in smaller companies such as start-ups since the family-like setup works best with smaller teams.
 Team building activities are also common since they encourage employees to bond, communicate, and work together.

 Strengths of Clan Culture